Cyber Safety and Security

 - Access Control and Identity Management

-CDT 40210 Digital and Forensic Psychology taught by Mitch Kajzer (SPRING)
+CDT 40210 Digital and Forensic Psychology taught by Mitch Kajzer (NOT OFFERED AT THIS TIME)

 The use and interaction with digital devices is a part of daily life.
 This course will introduce students to the principles of forensic psychology as they apply to cybercrime offenses along with the field of computer forensics techniques and methodologies.
 Topics to be covered include the motivations of hackers, online child offenders, cyber stalkers, and identity thieves along with electronic discovery, Windows forensic analysis procedures, and Macintosh forensic analysis procedures.

-CDT 40220 Cybercrime and the Law taught by Eric Tamashasky (FALL & SPRING)
+CDT 40220 Cybercrime and the Law taught by Eric Tamashasky (FALL)

 Almost all crimes, or even human interactions, contain a digital component.
 The fact that "old" laws don't always fit "new" problems is no more apparent than in the area of cybercrimes.
 This course will include discussion of topics including: the methodology of typical cyber investigations, the application of the Fourth Amendment to digital evidence, and different types of cyber-specific laws enforced today.
 The course will also focus on the responses of both courts and legislators to the ever-evolving issues presented by computer crimes.

-CDT 43210 Forensic Psychology Seminar taught by Mitch Kajzer (FALL)
+CDT 43210 Forensic Psychology Seminar taught by Mitch Kajzer (NOT OFFERED AT THIS TIME)

 This discussion-oriented seminar will examine specific topics in the field of forensic psychology.
 In this section, we will explore the psychology of mass-shooters.
 Through current research and investigations, we will examine characteristics of mass shooters and discuss these characteristics as they relate to notable mass-shooting cases.
 Students will be required to complete an extensive project where they will critically analyze evidence (Internet postings, messages, notebook writings, computer forensics reports) and form an opinion about a mass-shooter case that was discovered and thwarted by law enforcement several years ago.